 What is Local Decision Making?

-Aboriginal Regional Alliances are regional Aboriginal governance bodies with their own structures and priorities.
+Aboriginal Alliances (sometimes known as Assemblies) are regional Aboriginal governance bodies with their own structures and priorities.
 They promote community aspirations through Local Decision Making.

-Aboriginal Regional Alliances negotiate on behalf of their local Aboriginal communities with the NSW Government.
+Aboriginal Alliances/Assemblies advocate and negotiate on behalf of their local Aboriginal communities with the NSW Government.

 They negotiate about which services are delivered in their communities and how services are designed and implemented.